GriffinScribe-LLC/clojure-aes/README.md

 Clojure CLI/deps.edn

 `com.griffinscribe/clojure-aes {:mvn/version "0.1.4"}`

 Gradle

 `compile 'com.griffinscribe:clojure-aes:0.1.4'`

 Maven

  `<dependency>
   <groupId>com.griffinscribe</groupId>
   <artifactId>clojure-aes</artifactId>
   <version>0.1.4</version>
 </dependency>`

-Command-line access
+Command-line access:

 Clone the repo, and `cd` into the root directory of the project

-If there is no jar file located at ./target/uberjar/clojure-aes-0.1.0-SNAPSHOT-standalone.jar, dowload leiningen (https://github.com/technomancy/leiningen), run `lein uberjar`  in the root directory of the project (same directory that the `project.clj` file is located in) to create a jar file.
+If there is no jar file located at ./target/uberjar/clojure-aes-0.1.4-standalone.jar, dowload leiningen (https://github.com/technomancy/leiningen), run `lein uberjar`  in the root directory of the project (same directory that the `project.clj` file is located in) to create a jar file.
 Then proceed with the below-mentioned `java` command

 ## Usage